scollier/SATraining/SATrainingEndToEnd.md

 ```

 * You should have received a reply.
 That is it. flannel is set up on the two minions and you have cross host communication.
 Etcd is set up on the master node.
 Next step is to overlay the cluster with kubernetes.

+Do not move forward until you can ping from container to container on different hosts.

 ##Configure Kubernetes##